Welcome to Kiel Institute Africa Monitor

-The Africa Monitor is a joint effort of the research center for International Development and the Kiel Institute's Africa Initiative, to build an interactive platform that tracks leading economic indicators for 55 African economies, and provides economic analysis as well as analytical tools to monitor economic developments in Africa.
+The Africa Monitor is a joint effort of the research center International Development and the Kiel Institute's Africa Initiative, and was developed by Sebastian Krantz.
 The monitor consists of several building blocks accessible through this website:

 Data Stories

-A collection of short analytical pieces on selected topics concerning Africa's economic development and global linkages, combining data and visualizations in interactive notebook formats.
+Interactive analytical pieces on selected topics concerning Africa's economic development and global linkages.

 Dashboard